aseriy/writings/crdb-views.md

 ## Performance via Indexing

 Materialized views are essentially physical tables, much like regular tables.
-The key difference is that data in a regular table is modified directly through operations like INSERT, UPDATE, DELETE, and LOAD, whereas a materialized view’s data changes indirectly by inheriting updates from its underlying tables.
+The key difference is that data in a regular table is modified directly through operations like `INSERT`, `UPDATE`, `DELETE`, and `LOAD`, whereas a materialized view’s data changes indirectly by inheriting updates from its underlying tables.

-Once created, additional indexes can be added to further optimize SELECT queries against the materialized view.
-Let's create a materialized view joins the `stations` and `datapoints` tables, creating a result set that could useful for operational analytics.
+Once created, additional indexes can be added to further optimize `SELECT` queries against the materialized view.
+Let's create a materialized view joins the `stations` and `datapoints` tables, creating a result set that could support operational analytics and reporting.

 ```sql
 CREATE MATERIALIZED VIEW stations_datapoints_mv AS